ColinKennedy/ways/docs/plugin_basics.rst

     asset.get_value('JOB_NAME_SUFFIX')
     # Result: 'thing-something'

-We never defined what JOB_NAME_SUFFIX was but we can find it because JOB has a mapping.
 By the way, get_value can work on its own, *with or without regex*.
-Regex is good to have but is not required to do this.
+Regex is good to have but is not required.

 Just like how mapping is used to find Contexts automatically when none is given, mapping_details is used to find values for mapping automatically when pieces are missing.

 uuid
 ++++

+.. code-block :: yaml

+    plugins:
+        something:
+            hierarchy: foo/bar
+            uuid: some_string_to_describe_this_plugin

-This is just a unique string that Ways will use to refer to your plugin.
-For example, if you are getting unexpected results from a Context or Asset, it's good to be able to search for plugins by UUID to find what Descriptor loaded them and where the issue is happening.
-It's completely optional but it helps while debugging.
-There's more information about this in :doc:`troubleshooting`.
+This is just a string that Ways will use to refer to your plugin.
+It can be an actual UUID (http://docs.python.org/3/library/uuid.html) or anything else, as long as it's unique.

+If you find yourself needing to troubleshoot a Context or Asset, some of the tools that Ways has will require a UUID.

+There's more information about this in :doc:`common_patterns` and :doc:`troubleshooting`.

 data
 ++++

 data is a regular dictionary that gets loaded onto the Context once it is first created.
-It's mostly just a convenience attribute to store metadata onto.
-It's useful while working with a Context to have a place to store items onto the Context and retrieve later.
+It's mostly just a place to store metadata onto and retrieve later.
 You can also modify and add to data like a regular dictionary in a live Python session to an extent.

-There's two notes about data before you use it.
+There's two things you'll want to know about data before you use it.

 The first is that there's a separation between "loaded" values and "user" values.
 Loaded values come for the the plugin files that are registered to